hdevillers/go-fannot/README.md

 ## About

 `go-FAnnoT` is functional annotion transfer tool based on protein homology.
-Our motivations to develop this tools were towfold:
+Our motivations to develop this tools were manyfold:

 * __Defining a precise strategy to build reference datasets__.
 Indeed, most of time, transfer tools consider the annotation of one closely related species annotation as reference, copying possible errors.
 While it is necessary to adapt reference proteins to the organisms, a more robust strategy is required to ensure the quality of functional annotations.
 * __Evaluating homology from global alignment and not from a local alignment__.
 Most of the existing tools identify matches on a basis of BLAST search.
 Unfortunatly, measuring homology on BLAST alignment is not sufficient and sequences should be realigned with a global alignment tool.